 Classes of Search

-There are three general class of searches that a user will make against a Knowledge Graph:
+There are three general classes of searches that a user will make against Yext Content:

 Field lookup is used when there is a single, direct answer to a query.
-Search identifies the most relevant entity in the Knowledge Graph and the corresponding field within that entity that most directly answers the query.
+Search identifies the most relevant entity in Content and the corresponding field within that entity that most directly answers the query.
 Questions often ask for discrete information:

 The ideal response to a field lookup is a direct answer that shows the value of the field.
 Here is how this might look in Yext Search: